-Dubai — and the United Arab Emirates as a whole — has become a popular destination for expats to work for in the past several years.
+Dubai — and the United Arab Emirates as a whole — has become a popular destination for expats to work in the past several years.
 The country is rapidly growing and developing, and the conventional thinking is that everyone is rich in Dubai.
 With so much money available in Dubai, the city and the country, in general, are bound to attract expats looking to make a quick buck.

 Sadly, the same promise of opportunity also attracts scammers who target job seekers.
 There are many scams nowadays, including bank scams, internet scams, and last but not least, job scams.
 Even intelligent people can fall victim to job scams.
 Usually, these job scamming companies put up a beautiful website, advertising various dream jobs for everyone, and messages such as “this is your lucky day!”.
-Users register at the site, they fill out the form and are just one step away from their dream job that brings quick bucks.
+Users register at the site, fill out the form, and are just one step away from their dream job that brings quick bucks.
 Right?
 Wrong!

 Top Job Scam Signs to Look For